-GEO Content Audit for Existing Pages
+GEO Content Audit Checklist for Existing Pages

 A GEO content audit checks whether an existing page is easy for people and AI search systems to understand, summarize, and cite.
 It is not a separate replacement for SEO.
 It is a stricter content review that starts with crawlable, indexable, useful pages and then checks whether the best answer is visible, specific, and supported.